Best Life Insurance for Women 2023

-Whole of life insurance is the highest costing life insurance cover.
+Whole of life insurance is the highest costing life insurance for women.
 A financial payout is due upon your death, whenever that is.
 As it is open-ended, the policy has no fixed duration, which means it is more expensive than a fixed-term policy.

 Term Life Insurance

-A policy that is known as term life insurance is one with a fixed end date.
-A term life insurance policy often sets up to tie in with the duration of a repayment mortgage or other longer-term financial commitment, which once paid results in you becoming debt-free.
+A policy known as term life insurance is one with a fixed end date.
+A term life insurance policy is often set up to tie in with the duration of a repayment mortgage or other longer-term financial commitment, which, once paid, results in you becoming debt-free.

-A term life insurance plan is a lower cost option compared to a whole of life policy.
-When the policy reaches its expiry date, no payout is due should you subsequently die.
+A term life insurance plan is a lower-cost option compared to a whole of life policy.
+No payout is due when the policy reaches its expiry date should you subsequently die.

 Over 50s Plans

-If you are over fifty, it is still possible to get a term or whole life insurance.
-However, it can be expensive.
-As mentioned earlier in this guide, a cheaper option is an over 50s plan.
 Any payout in this type of plan is lower than other options.
-It works on a guaranteed acceptance basis where you automatically qualify for cover irrespective of any pre-existing medical conditions.
+It works on a guaranteed acceptance basis, where you automatically qualify for cover irrespective of any pre-existing medical conditions.

 The payout on over 50s plans typically caps at around £30,000.
-Over 50s plans are useful for paying off small debts such as credit card balances, personal loans, or leaving money for funeral costs or monetary gifts for children or grandchildren.
+Over 50s plans are useful for paying off small debts such as credit card balances and personal loans or leaving money for funeral costs or monetary gifts for children or grandchildren.

 Family Income Benefit